Kieran Sadlier: Peterborough United

-On 20 July 2015 Sadlier signed a contract with Peterborough United after a successful trial period.
+On 20 July 2015, Sadlier signed a contract with Peterborough United after a successful trial period.
 He was an unused substitute against Burton Albion and started against Charlton Athletic in the second round of the Capital One League Cup.

 FC Halifax Town

-On 9 October 2015 Sadlier joined FC Halifax Town, on loan from Peterborough United for three months.
+On 9 October 2015, Sadlier joined FC Halifax Town, on loan from Peterborough United for three months.

 Sligo Rovers

 On 11 January 2016, Sadlier signed for League of Ireland Premier League side Sligo Rovers until the summer where he linked up with former manager Dave Robertson at the club, for whom he played under at Peterborough United.
-After 6 weeks the club wanted to retain Sadlier on a longer term contract and signed him to the club for a further 18 months; till the end of the 2017 season.
+After six weeks the club wanted to retain Sadlier on a longer term contract and signed him to the club for a further 18 months; till the end of the 2017 season.
 Sadlier finished the 2016 season strongly, ending the season as joint top goal scorer for the club with 10 goals.

-Sadlier started the 2017 season with 8 League & Cup goals (7 League & 1 EA Sports Cup) before attracting interest from three Premier League of Ireland clubs; Dundalk, Limerick & Cork City FC for his signature to join them.
+Sadlier started the 2017 season with eight league and cup goals (seven league and one League of Ireland Cup) before attracting interest from three Premier League of Ireland clubs; Dundalk, Limerick and Cork City for his signature to join them.

 Cork City

 On 3 July 2017, Sadlier joined Cork City.

-Having joined Cork City half-way through the 2017 season, after settling into his new club Sadlier finished the season with five goals for his new club; two goals in the League and three goals in the early rounds, together with the assist of the only goal in the semi final of the FAI Cup that saw Cork City through to the Cup Final.
+Having joined Cork City half-way through the 2017 season, after settling into his new club Sadlier finished the season with five goals for his new club; two goals in the League and three goals in the early rounds, together with the assist of the only goal in the semi-final of the FAI Cup that saw Cork City through to the Cup Final.
 Cork City met Dundalk FC in the FAI Cup Final at the Aviva Stadium on 5 November 2017 where Sadlier scored the winning penalty after the game finished 1–1 in extra time.

-In his second full season with the Club, Sadlier finished the season as the club's top goal scorer with 26 goals plus 13 assist, helping the club to a 2nd-place finish in the SSE Airtricity Irish Premier league, plus reach the FAI Cup final for the fourth year in a row.
-At the end of the season Sadlier was named in the official Irish Premier League's team of the year finishing as the league's second highest goal scorer.
+In his second full season with the Club, Sadlier finished the season as the club's top goal scorer with 26 goals plus 13 assists, helping the club to a 2nd-place finish in the SSE Airtricity League of Ireland, plus reach the FAI Cup final for the fourth consecutive season.
+At the end of the season Sadlier was named in the official League of Ireland team of the year finishing as the league's second highest goal scorer.
 He was also the first person since 1974 to score in every round of the FAI Cup, including the final and only the fourth person to do this in the history of the FAI Cup.